econ122-f23/TeamProject2/readme.md

 ### To do:

-Use the training data to create classification model for `winner16`.
+Use the training data to create a classification model for `winner16`.
 I'll be judging your predictions based on your accuracy.

 -   Rename the main variables you are using so that they are easier to interpret
 -   If possible, describe which variables are the most important predictors